Insider Tip for Game Enthusiasts

 The Ludothek Kreuzlingen is a place where playing and sharing take center stage.
 Volunteers enable families and game enthusiasts to choose from a vast selection of games and play equipment.

-“We want to return the birthday box,” says Rebecca Klan, placing a large plastic box next to the entrance counter.
+“We want to return the birthday box,” says Rebecca Klan, placing a large plastic box next to the entrance counter1.
 Eva Ludwig is on duty today, volunteering for about two hours, managing all rentals and assisting those returning borrowed items.
 The birthday box includes, for example, three colorful sacks for sack races, a giant Mikado, cans for tin can tossing, silk scarves, a tug-of-war rope, and a parachute.

 Klan and her two children, aged four and five, also borrowed a knight’s castle and a disco ball.
 She says: